Jump to the main content block

 Welcome to the library.
 During the library's opening hours, please present a valid NSYSU ID to access various materials.
 For information on borrowing and returning books, or regulations regarding the use of study rooms, discussion rooms, lockers, and other facilities and resources, please refer to the following service instructions.

-• If a patron reserves a book that is currently on loan, the system will automatically shorten the loan period of that book and send a reminder to the current patron.
-For more detailed information, please refer to the recall instructions.
+• If an item is reserved by another patron before or after it is borrowed, the system will automatically shorten the loan period and send a recall notice.
+For details, please refer to the recall instructions.

 Patron Type